benwhoiam/pir/README.md

 - `apply_step_constraints(s)`: Applies step constraints to the solver for Range and bearing.
 - `Floats(s)`: Converts Z3 decimal to float.
 - `show_graph(solutions)`: Displays a graph of the solutions.

+## Equations

+### Original Equations

+The `original_equations` folder contains the equations that were provided at the start of the project.
+These equations are in their original form and have not been modified.

+### Pre-transformed Equations

+The `equations` folder contains the pre-transformed equations that have been processed using the `inf2Pre.py` script.
+This allows users to directly use these equations without having to convert them again.

+### Manual Changes

+The file [e4m.txt](#file:e4m.txt-context) is the only manual change made to an original equation.
+The original equation in [e4.txt](#file:e4.txt-context) did not follow the form `sqrt(A) < B`, so it was manually modified to create [e4m.txt](#file:e4m.txt-1-context).

 ## Usage